Chocolate Bean Burgers To Go – With Hot Chilli Sauce

 June is the season for scapes, so I am entering the burgers into Simple and in Season with Ren Behan.

-With home grown garlic, a tin of budget kidney beans and a pepper which would have gone over if I didn’t use it right then, I am sending this off to Credit Crunch Munch.
-Hosted this month by Linzi over at Lancashire Food but normally by Fab Food 4 All and Fuss Free Flavours.
+I made these chocolate bean burgers with home grown garlic I also used a tin of budget kidney beans and a pepper which would have gone over if I didn’t use it right then.
+So I’m sending them off to Credit Crunch Munch.
+Linzi over at Lancashire Food is hosting this month.

 Bean burgers don’t need to have any Extra Veg in them, but it’s always good to get some in if you can and these ones had a yellow pepper included so they are making their way to Utterly Scrummy Food for Families and Fuss Free Flavours.